mccul-zac/Python/Lazyman-IOC-search/README.md

 Purpose:
- - Turn mixed IOCs into Netwitness/Splunk queries
+ - Turn file containing mixed IOCs into Netwitness/Splunk queries

 To Do:
  - [ ] Add Splunk usage